Skip to content

 5. increase gradually toward 2.4 mg if tolerated and clinically appropriate

-That stepwise increase is why the first prescription price rarely tells you the long-term budget.
+That stepwise climb is the whole reason the first prescription price tells you so little about the long-term budget.

 How to Keep the Cost From Drifting Up Further

-No magic tricks, but a few sensible levers.
+No tricks here, just a few sensible levers.

-First, compare total self-pay quotes, not just the pen price.
-Some clinics look cheaper until consultation fees or add-on tests appear.
+Compare total self-pay quotes, not pen prices.
+Some clinics look cheaper right up until the consultation fee and the add-on tests show up on the invoice.

-Second, ask your prescriber to judge the dose by response and tolerability, not momentum alone.
-Some patients stay longer at 1.0 mg or 1.7 mg if the weight trend is good and side effects are already meaningful.
+Ask your prescriber to judge the dose by response and tolerability, not momentum.
+Plenty of patients stay longer at 1.0 mg or 1.7 mg when the weight trend already looks good and the side effects are already meaningful — there's no rule that says you have to chase the top of the ladder.

-Third, treat private insurance reimbursement as uncertain unless your policy clearly says otherwise.
-Coverage terms vary, and Wegovy in Korea still sits in a gray area for many patients.
-Worth checking, never assume.
+And treat private insurance reimbursement as a maybe, not a given, unless your policy clearly spells it out.
+Coverage terms vary, and Wegovy in Korea still sits in a gray area for a lot of plans.
+Worth checking.
+Never worth assuming.

 Is Overseas Purchase a Real Option?